Lexington Dip, The Classic Hill Country North Carolina Barbecue Sauce

 Inland from the coast in North and South Carolina, in the west part of the Carolinas, the area called Piedmont or Hill Country or the Foothills, they call the sauce "dip" and they apply it to pork shoulder most of the time.
 Small amounts of ketchup and sugar are added to the simple vinegarry Low Country Mop-Sauce.
 The result is still thin and penetrating, never thick like Kansas City Sauce.

 The debate over whether ketchup belongs in barbecue sauce has caused many a shouting match and even stirred a raucous debate in the North Carolina legislature.
 Some recipes omit the sugar, but I think it rounds out the flavor.
-The apple juice I use in mine is not standard, but I stole the idea from my favorite East Carolina sauce, George's, made in Nashville, NC.
+Using apple juice is also a veer from the standard, but I stole the idea from my favorite East Carolina sauce, George's, made in Nashville, NC.
 It really adds depth.
 Since it is mostly vinegar, it keeps a long time in the fridge.

 Yield: Makes about 1 1/2 cups.
 Click here to calculate how much you need and for tips on saucing strategies.

 1 cup distilled vinegar (do not use cider vinegar)